tembo-io/website/blog/2023-09-04-pgmq_internals/index.md

 # Dissecting pgmq

 In my [previous submission](https://tembo.io/blog/pgmq-with-python) to this space, I described my experience with [pgmq](https://github.com/tembo-io/pgmq) while using the Python library.
-In this post, I'll share what I have found after inspecting the code.
+In this post, I'll share what I found after inspecting the code.

 So, first, I'll describe the general structure of the project, which uses [pgrx](https://github.com/pgcentralfoundation/pgrx).
 Then, I'll explain what happens when we install the pgmq extension.
 Finally, I'll describe how some of its functions work.